EnterpriseDB/barman/doc/barman-tutorial.en.md

 a standby server**, using `rsync`.

 > **Important:**
-> **Concurrent backup** requires users of PostgreSQL 9.2 and 9.3 to
+> **Concurrent backup** requires users of PostgreSQL 9.2, 9.3, 9.4,
-> install the `pgespresso` open source extension on the PostgreSQL
+> and 9.5 to install the `pgespresso` open source extension
-> server.
-For more detailed information and the source code, please
+> on every PostgreSQL server of the cluster.
+For more detailed information
-> visit the [pgespresso extension website] [9].
+> and the source code, please visit the [pgespresso extension website] [9].
+> As of version 1.7, Barman adds support to the new API introduced in
+> PostgreSQL 9.6.
+This removes the requirement of the `pgespresso`
+> extension to perform concurrent backups altogether.

 By default, `backup_options` is transparently set to `exclusive_backup` (the only supported method by any Barman version